mysteryx93/garuda-linux-guide/README.md

 ## Fixing DaVinci

-One big issue I had with Garuda is DaVinci.
+One big issue I had with Garuda is DaVinci Resolve, a great video editor.

 The menus wouldn't appear when `Global Menus` widget is used.
 [Solution is here](https://forum.garudalinux.org/t/guide-old-opinion-configuring-garuda-linux-for-laptop/7685).
 Switching to Wayland solves the problem, and there's a fix for X11.